worproject/edk2-platforms/Features/Intel/TemplateFeaturePkg/Readme.md

 Key control flows for the feature.

 ## Build Flows
-Any special build flows should be described in this section.
+Standard and special build flows should be described in this section.

 This is particularly useful for features that use custom build tools or require non-standard tool configuration.
 If the standard flow in the feature package template is used, this section may be empty.

+Example:

+Supported build targets
+* VS2019
+* CLANGPDB
+* GCC5

 ## Test Point Results
 The test(s) that can verify porting is complete for the feature.